Fort Gaines (Alabama)

+Exhibits

 Exhibits include the huge anchor from USS Hartford, Admiral David Farragut's flagship on which he gave his world-famous command, "Damn the torpedoes – full speed ahead!"
 The fort also has the original cannons used in the battle, five pre-Civil War brick buildings in the interior courtyard, operational blacksmith shop and kitchens, tunnel systems to the fortified corner bastions, and similar features.
 A museum details the history of this period, as well as the French colonial presence beginning in the late 17th century.
 The fort was partially modernized for the Spanish–American War.
 It is a tourist destination with tours and historical reenactment events.
 The site is considered to be one of the nation's best-preserved Civil War era masonry forts and has been nominated for listing as a National Historic Landmark.

+Condition

 Significant masonry damage had been sustained during hurricanes and tropical storms during its lifetime.
 Though this damage has been largely repaired, the fort continues to be under threat from erosion.
 The fort sits on the east end of Dauphin Island, only feet from the Gulf of Mexico.
 Ongoing erosional losses of sand dunes and beach total up to 10 feet per year.
 For these reasons, the Civil War Preservation Trust placed Fort Gaines on its History Under Siege listing on March 18, 2009.
 The listing identifies the ten most endangered Civil War battlefields in the United States.
 Additionally it was placed on the list of America's 11 Most Endangered Historic Places by the National Trust for Historic Preservation in 2011.